Amazon AWS S3 Outage Knocks Websites Out of The Cloud

 “The AWS breakdown, caused by high error rates with S3 in US-EAST-1, has caused websites completely held by those servers to go down.
 For those in the industry, this brings to light the reality that all technology will fail eventually – even ones that are ‘too big to fail’ like Amazon.

 “While this does impact an estimated 20 percent of the internet, there are many businesses hosted on Amazon that are not having these issues.
-The difference is that the ones who have fully embraced Amazon’s design philosophy to have their website data distributed across multiple regions were prepared."
+The difference is that the ones who have fully embraced Amazon’s design philosophy to have their website data distributed across multiple regions were prepared.

 Some Amazon S3 customers will choose to see this as an inevitable part of life in the cloud — as no piece of technology is infallible.
 But for others, Shawn Moore’s words may ring true enough for them to consider further data diversification.